treasure-data/digdag/README.md

 ### Running a workflow

 `digdag run <workflow.yml>` executes a workflow.
-A workflow is defined in a YAML file.
+A workflow is defined in a YAML file with Jinja2 template.

 All keys starting with `+` are tasks.
 Tasks run from the top task to the bottom one by one.
 A task can be nested.
 If a group of tasks have `parallel: true` option, tasks in the group runs in parallel.
 For details, checkout example definitions at [examples/](https://github.com/treasure-data/digdag/blob/master/examples).